escape to wonderland

 florenta-038

 For me it is the most beautiful city in the world.
 This adds a tiny drop of finality to the discovery of new places, cause I know no place created by man will quite equal this.
-But, luckily enough, I preserve my sense of wonder intact, and the realm of adventures is infinite.
+But, luckily enough, I preserve my sense of wonder intact, as the realm of adventures is infinite.

 Leave a Reply